SAT 2 Chemistry

 - - Pace yourself: Keep a track of the time as you do not have more than an average of about 42 seconds to answer a question.
 Move on quickly to the other questions in case you feel stuck with a particularly difficult question.

-Good SAT 2 Chemistry Scores:
+Good SAT 2 Chemistry Scores

 Only the topmost colleges and universities ask for the SAT Subject Test scores.
 It should be noted that the average scores for SAT 2 Subject Tests are much higher than the SAT 1 scores.
-The mean score for the SAT 2 Chemistry Test is generally found to be above 600.
+The mean score for the Chemistry Subject Test is generally found to be above 600.
 In order to gain admission in the top colleges and universities, a score of 700 and above is required.